Russia's Putin lays Europe gas price crisis blame on Germany | Headlines

 European spot gas prices hit another all-time high this week after the Yamal pipeline that normally brings Russian gas to heat homes and power electricity generation in Germany reversed direction and started to flow into Poland.
 Germany receives Russian gas through several routes, including Yamal and the undersea Nord Stream 1 pipeline, and two major German customers said this week that Russian supplier Gazprom was meeting its contractual obligations.

+But Gazprom has not booked additional capacity for Yamal shipments for December or at daily auctions so far this week, and Yamal flows continued in reverse for a third day on Thursday, while shipments through Ukraine were also down.
 "Gazprom did not book this traffic as its customers, above all German and French companies, who buy gas via this (Yamal) route, did not put purchase requests forward," Putin said on Thursday.
-Gazprom did not book additional capacity for Yamal shipments for December or at daily auctions so far this week.
-Meanwhile, the Yamal flows continued in reverse for a third day on Thursday, while shipments through Ukraine were down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)